pacelf/pacelf.phase3.jekyll/README.md

 ### Producing markdown document for each XML document

-Once the XML documents are in located in `docs/` you can install the Python dependencies in `requirements.txt` or `Pipfile` using your preferred tool.
+Once the XML documents are in located in `docs/` you can install the Python dependencies in `requirements.txt` using your preferred tool.

 e.g.